 The San Diego Union Building

-In 1967, James S. Copley, the publisher of the San Diego Union-Tribune, had the building restored to look as it did in 1868 when the first edition of the newspaper came off the press.
-The interior represents a typical newsroom layout and editor's office.
-The Washington Hand Press is the same model press that printed the first edition of the San Diego Union in 1868.
+In 1967, James S. Copley, the publisher of The San Diego Union-Tribune, had the building restored to look as it did in 1868 when the first edition of the newspaper came off the press.
+The interior represents a newsroom layout and editor's office.
+The Washington Hand Press in the museum is the same type of model press that printed the first edition of the San Diego Union in 1868.